mongodb/specifications/source/retryable-writes/retryable-writes.rst

    For server versions 4.4 and newer, MongoDB will add a RetryableWriteError label to errors or server responses that it considers retryable before returning them to the driver.
 As new server versions are released, the errors that are labeled with the RetryableWriteError may change.

-   For all server versions that support retryable writes (MongoDB 3.6+), the driver MUST add the RetryableWriteError label to an error or server response from a supported retryable write operation that meets the following criteria:
+When receiving a command result with an error from a 4.4+ server that supports retryable writes, the driver MUST NOT add a RetryableWriteError label to that error under any condition.

-   - any network exception (e.g. socket timeout or error)
-   - any error with an error message containing the substrings "not master" or "node is recovering"
+   When the driver encounters a network error communicating with any server version that supports retryable writes, it MUST add a RetryableWriteError label to that error.

-   For versions older than 4.4, the MongoDB server does not add the RetryableWriteError label to any errors; for these server versions, the driver MUST add a RetryableWriteError label to errors that meet the following criteria (in addition to the criteria defined above):
+   When receiving a command result with an error from a pre-4.4 server that supports retryable writes, the driver MUST add a RetryableWriteError label to errors that meet the following criteria:

    - a server error response with any the following codes: